Leadwerks/Documentation/3daabb.md

 An axis-aligned bounding box is a 3D box with volume.
 It is defined as having width, height, depth, a center position, and minimum and maximum extents:

-"Axis-aligned" just means the box can't be rotated, which simplies a lot of calculations and makes them more efficient.

 | Member | Type | Description |
 |---|---|---|
 | min | [Vec3](Vec3.md) | minimum extents of the bounding box |